cyverse/irods-adm/coding-standards-bash.md

 ### Line Length

-There is no mandated maximum line length.
+This standard doe not mandate a maximum line length.
 Readability should govern the length of each line.
 One study shows that the optimal line length is 50 - 60 characters.
 This is not an absolute length, but a relative length measured from the first character after indentation.
-See "Typographie" by E.
+See "Typographie" by E. Ruder.
-Ruder.

 ```bash
 # This is a 60 character line.
 This is a 60 character line.